... nur ein Komödiant: Plot

 The young countess Beate von Dörnberg is travelling to Schönburg to the court of Duke Karl Theodor to take up residence as a lady in waiting.
 During an interruption in the journey while the coach is being repaired she gets to know two actors.
 The younger one is rather importunate, but the older one, Florian Reuther, tells her about the art of acting.
 The conversation is interrupted by the resumption of the journey, and the countess hopes to meet Reuther again.

 Duke Theodor, to whose court she is travelling, is known to take no interest in the government of his state, and to leave all state business to Minister von Creven, who oppresses and exploits the people.
 After Countess Beatrice arrives at court, she is assigned as lady in waiting to the Countess von Röderau.
 At an evening party she attracts the attention of the Duke, who makes her an offer of marriage.
 Beate thus becomes his wife.

-Florian Reuther's troupe of travelling players arrives in Schönburg.
+Florian Reuther's troupe of travelling actors arrives in Schönburg.
 During a discussion about the performance with Duke Karl Theodor, an attempt is made to press the young actor Peter Tamm into service in the army for the colonial wars of the Generalstaaten for which Minister von Creven has hired out Karl Theodor's army.
-Tamm attempts to escape but in the process falls from the flies onto the stage and is killed.
+Tamm attempts to escape but in the process falls from the fly loft onto the stage and is killed.
 Next day the Minister orders Florian to perform a certain piece.
-Florian is obliged to decline, as his principal actor is dead, for which he blames the Minister.
+Florian has to call off the performance, as his principal actor is dead, for which he blames the Minister.
 This angers Von Creven, who strikes him in the face.
 Florian gets his own back at a masked ball, where he hits von Creven across the face with a riding crop.
 After this he is in danger, and is hidden by Beate, who has recognised him.

 The climax of the film is the release by the people of the comedian Melchior, who had been put under arrest.
 Creven thereupon has the people rounded up and demands that they surrender whoever is responsible.
 When this does not happen, Creven orders his captain to shoot into the crowd.
 The Duke wants to prevent this, but cannot get through.
-But the captain refuses the order in any case.
+But the captain refuses the order.
 Florian hears the ensuing argument and decides to intervene, dressed as the Duke, of whom he is an exact double, to order the crowd to disperse.
 In the role of the Duke he also orders the arrest of the Minister, who pulls out a pistol and shoots him.
 Florian makes it back to the chambers of Beate, in whose arms he dies.
 The real Duke is shocked into awareness by these events and resolves that Florian's sacrifice shall not be in vain.
 He promises to take the affairs of his state seriously from now on, in which Beate will support him.